-Vitality prides itself on offering the most extensive critical illness protection with their plus product covering over 182 conditions, compared to around 75 for a typical critical illness policy.
+Vitality prides itself on offering the most extensive critical illness protection with its plus product covering 174 conditions on its 3x serious illness cover.
+This compares to around 75 for a typical critical illness policy.
 Vitality strongly believes the product delivers more value and peace of mind to customers as it is up to 3 times more likely to provide a payout than traditional products, simply because of the sheer number of conditions covered.

 When a customer takes out Serious Illness Cover with Vitality they will receive the Vitality life insurance terms and conditions which will list all the conditions covered and at what severity level they will be paid.
 As someone who has taken out a Vitality life insurance policy with Serious Illness Cover I can confirm that this is quite a lengthy document!

 What is not typically covered by Vitality Life Insurance & Serious Illness Cover?

-I like what Vitality are trying to achieve with their life insurance and serious illness cover policies by designing a product that differs to the more traditional products available.
+I like what Vitality is trying to achieve with its life insurance and serious illness cover policies by designing a product that differs from the more traditional products available.
 However, it’s worth being aware of a few shortfalls of the product which could possibly make other life insurance or critical illness insurance products more suitable for you.